My name is Joshua Bethay (pronounced buh-THAY).

 I’m the bloke on the left

-I do not enjoy avocados or kombucha, but I do enjoy spending masses of time with friends as well as reading books, shooting the breeze at coffee shops, listening to music, having mini concerts alone in my car, and an old-fashioned two-hour nap.
+Less formerly, I do not enjoy avocados or kombucha, but I do enjoy spending masses of time with friends as well as reading books, shooting the breeze at coffee shops, listening to music, having mini concerts alone in my car, and an old-fashioned two-hour nap.

 One incredibly important detail to note is that while my desire is to always root my thoughts, theological conclusions, and exhortations in submission to God’s Word, I do not pretend to be perfect in my writing.
 I am fallible; I am prone to error.
-While I do not dare attempt to manufacture my understanding of God by my own devices and reasoning but by Scripture, there have been, and will continue to be, times when I misinterpret or misapply a text.
+While I do not dare attempt to manufacture my understanding of God by my own devices and reasoning, but by Scripture, there have been, and will continue to be, times when I misinterpret or misapply a text.

-So feel free to disagree with me.
+Therefore, feel free to disagree with me.
 But I will request this: I ask that if and when you do disagree with me, you do so on the basis of Scripture alone, not reason, experience, or tradition.
 While these are helpful as secondary aids, the sole authority for how we should understand God is by his Word through which he reveals himself, his nature, and his will.
 Let us think of God as he would have – let us not erect idols in our own image and liking.

 What is Thirteen44?

 I am a Christian, meaning I affirm the Triune God (one God in three coequal, distinct persons as Father, Son, and Spirit) and salvation being in Jesus Christ alone by grace alone through faith alone.
+Jesus himself being fully God and fully human.